In this tutorial, you will learn how to set up post categories in WordPress.

 - Marriage Vows

-Step 3: Select Relevant Category Topics
+Step 3: Select Relevant Category Titles

-Step 4: Set Up WordPress Categories
+Step 4: Set Up Your Post Categories

-To access your Categories area, in the Dashboard, select Posts > Categories …
+To access your WordPress Post Categories area, log into your WordPress admin section, then go to the admin navigation menu and click on Posts > Categories …

 (Posts – Categories)

-This opens the ‘Categories’ panel …
+This brings you to the ‘Categories’ screen …

-(Categories screen – Add New Category area)
+(Categories screen – Add New Category)

 - Description – Write a brief description of your category here.
 Some WordPress themes display this category description, and it can help with SEO.
 Your category description will be used for the category pages “meta” description.

-Click the ‘Add New Category’ button to add the new category …
+Click Add New Category to add your new category …

 You can also create “nested’ or hierarchical categories for your posts …

-(Create nested post categories)
+(Creating nested categories)

-(Adding nested categories to WordPress)
+(Adding nested categories)